pydicom/pydicom/doc/tutorials/pixel_data/creation.rst

 In part 1 of this tutorial you learnt how to :doc:`access the pixel data
 </tutorials/pixel_data/introduction>` as either the raw :class:`bytes` or a NumPy
 :class:`~numpy.ndarray`.
-In this next part we'll be creating pixel data from scratch and adding it to a :class:`~pydicom.dataset.Dataset`.
+In this part we'll be creating pixel data from scratch and adding it to a :class:`~pydicom.dataset.Dataset`.
 We'll be creating uncompressed datasets with the following types of *Pixel Data*: